zachkurfirst/zachkurfirst/README.md

 <img src="https://github-readme-stats.vercel.app/api/top-langs?username=zachkurfirst&show_icons=true&locale=en&layout=compact&theme=chartreuse-dark" alt="ovi" />

-After 8 years working in technical marketing, I had an epiphany—I felt the most energized when collaborating with web developers and mobile app engineers.
+After 8 years of working in technical solutions and marketing, I had an epiphany— I felt the most energized when collaborating with web developers and mobile app engineers.
 This revelation prompted me to dive headfirst into learning to code myself and pursuing a career as a software engineer!

 In my previous roles at Ultra Music Festival and Mana Common, I took on projects that gave me valuable experience in marketing's technical landscape, such as managing the development and launch of over 20 website domains, and serving as project-lead for a mobile app that gained over 250,000 downloads.